 Let me clarify Alice’s wills; there were 3 that I am aware of.

-First, there was the one your grandmother influenced in 1992, which gave Nancy all the power over Alice.
+First, there was the one your grandmother influenced in July, 1993, which gave Nancy all the power over Alice.
 That’s where she gets 1/3, Alice’s cousin, Monika, gets 1/3, and Alice’s nieces and nephews share in the last 1/3.
 I am in this last group.
-There are 9 of us cousins in this last group, so we each get 1/9 of 1/3.
-So, the other 8 and I each get 3.7% of the estate, to be more exact.
+There are 9 of us in this last group, so we each get 1/9 of 1/3.
+So, the other 8 and I each get less than 4% (3.7% of the estate, to be more exact).
 That’s fine with me; I am not money-oriented.
 Look at my life.
 I have and continue to volunteer more of my time to help others.
 I don’t seek out payments.

 But what bothered me was Nancy’s 20-year scheme to inherit and control Alice’s estate and Aunt Alice herself.
-Oh, when I said she would inherit the lion’s share, the will also contained an instruction that if Monika dies before the will is dispersed, then Nancy gets the other 1/3 chunk of the estate.
-So she would get 2/3 in that case.
-So this is how Nancy guided Alice in constructing her will, and being the Exeutrix.
+Oh, when I said she would inherit the lion’s share, the will and trust also contained an instruction that if Monika dies before the assets are dispersed, then Nancy also gets Monika’s 1/3 share of the estate.
+So grandmother Nancy would get 2/3, or 66%, of aunt Alice’s estate in that case.
+So this is how Nancy guided Alice in constructing her will, and being named the executrix.
+You might think, “Well, if my grandmother did so much for Aunt Alice, she should got most of that estate.”
+The thing is, your grandmother did tremendous damage to Alice, financially and personally, and later when Alice finally realized it, she cut Nancy out of her will and trust.

 The second will was one that I assisted in helping Aunt Alice create.
-It was about 6 months after Alice returned home after her emergency stay at the hospital.
-She was so glad to be home, and in the company of people she could trust.
+It was in 2010, about 6 months after Alice returned home after her emergency stay at the hospital.
+She was so glad to be home, and in the company of people she trusted.
 She fully and clearly realized how much Nancy and Vince had taken advantage of her.
 Since she no longer wanted Nancy involved in her life, and certainly not in her will, she wanted a new will drafted ASAP.
-I asked her a lot of questions about what she wanted, and she went back to an old idea of dividing her estate equally between her 7 nieces and nephews.
+I asked her a lot of questions about what she wanted, and she went back to the old idea, including her nephews and nieces in a larger way.
+She designated 1/3 of her will to her cousin Monika, and 2/3 to be divided equally between her nephews and nieces, but ahe also added Jeffery.
+So the 2/3 was divided 10 ways.
 I went to a generic attorney (We the People) and created that will.
-We would each get 1/7 of her estate.
-That was fine with me.
+We would each get 1/10 of 2/3 of her estate, or 6.6%.
+That was fine with me, I didn’t need anything.

-Even though Nancy and your moms slandered me by telling everyone that “Uncle Jack is a greedy bastard.”
+Even though Nancy and your mom slandered me by telling everyone that “Uncle Jack is a greedy bastard.”
 The evidence was clear.
 I never asked for or wanted any money from Aunt Alice’s estate.
-1/7 was fine.
+6.6% was fine.
 I was not greedy at all.
-I have never been.
+I have never been greedy.

 It was 2 or 3 months after the new will was created when Jeffrey felt it was important for me to know that I would inherit an equal 1/3 share of her estate.
 Jeffrey and Monika would receive the other 1/3 shares.
 So how could I have been acting on any greediness if I never even knew about the 3rd will?